(Three brothers and Dad)

 John described to me what life was like in those months after Brent’s death.
 He told me that ultimately in the suffering after Brent’s death, he was led to a simple choice.

 He needed to choose God or understanding, but he couldn’t have both.

-> John chose God.
-From that choice came Ransomed Heart and a revolution of men and women all around the globe being transformed, alive, and set free.
+John chose God.
+From that choice came Wild at Heart and a revolution of men and women all around the globe being transformed, alive, and set free.

-> As a close friend, I empathized with John and yet, honestly, there was something about the story I couldn’t really “know” personally.
+As a close friend, I empathized with John and yet, honestly, there was something about the story I couldn’t really “know” personally.
 I had never suffered.